ahershko/epigraphy.info-presentation/README.md

 Finally, [HD000102](https://hcayless.github.io/epigraphy.info-presentation/HD000102.html) ([source](https://github.com/hcayless/epigraphy.info-presentation/blob/master/docs/HD000102.html)) shows an example of re-ordering the elements in the text, and may give you ideas on how you might grab and display information in the header.
 You can figure out where the rendering problem is by comparing this with the original.
 What I'd like to invite you to do now is to create a GitHub account if you don't already have one, and to fork this repo, set up GitHub pages by going to "settings", scrolling down to "GitHub Pages", and choosing "master branch /docs folder" under "Source".
 That should give you a copy you can play with.
 (Note: You may notice a small lag between your making changes and those changes appearing on your page)

 Happy hacking!

+For more info and examples, see [Cayless & Viglianti 2018](https://www.balisage.net/Proceedings/vol21/html/Cayless01/BalisageVol21-Cayless01.html).